 - Once we have determined which records you would like to view, an appointment time will be booked.

 - You will be given a table number, and your requested records will be ready and waiting for you on that table when you arrive.

 - Reference Room appointments will be from Monday to Saturday, 10:00 a.m. to 12:00 p.m. and 1:30 p.m. to 3:30 p.m.
 Wednesday evening appointments will be from 6:30 p.m. to 8:30 p.m.

-- Visitors are encouraged to bring and wear their own masks and to follow safety guidelines as provided by the Government of Newfoundland and Labrador.
+- Visitors must wear non-medical masks and follow safety guidelines as provided by the Government of Newfoundland and Labrador.
 Hand sanitizing stations have been provided in the Reference Room and throughout The Rooms building.